signify-nz/silverstripe-factory-elemental-tables/README.md

 This tab contains fields for content displayed around the outside of the table.
 It also contains settings that change how the entire table will render.

+**Table title** - An plain text field for the Block/table title, marked up as a level 2 heading if **Displayed** is checked.

-**Table description** - An open section of text, typically displayed above the table
+**Table description** - A limited WYSIWYG field, typically displayed above the table.

-**Table caption** - The caption for the table
+**Table caption** - A plain textarea field for the HTML caption for the table, display is controlled by css.

-**Number of Columns** - This is the number of columns the table contains.
+**Number of Columns** - This is the number of columns the table contains (maximum of 8).
 Changing this field will adjust the number of Cell fields available to Table Item objects

 > Remember to save the Table block if you change the Number of Columns value.
 Only after saving will the number of fields in the Table Items tab change.